-There are a lot of options in cooking grates these days.
+There are a lot of options when looking for the best grill grates these days.
 Of course, most of us end up with whatever comes with the grill we buy and they may or may not be the best choice.
 Nowadays, however, there are a number of companies producing aftermarket cooking grates that can greatly improve the grills we have.
 They are also great options for custom grills and smokers, particularly custom charcoal grills that are easily adapted for size.

 It is important to point out that there is no standardization in the outdoor cooking industry.
 Just because two grills appear to have the same measurements doesn’t mean that the cooking grates can be swapped between them.
 Further, different grills have different ways of holding their grates in place.
 Always check with the manufacturer of the cooking grates to find out if their grates will fit your grill.
 Most aftermarket makers will know this information.
 Manufacturers of grills probably won’t, but they will have exact measurements for their cooking grates.

-Most people will not know what these grates are, but they really are the best that money can buy.
+Most people will not know what these grates are, but they really have some impressive capabilities.
 They were first introduced by Modern Home Products for their MHP line of gas grills.
-For the past decade, they have been available from a company called GrillGrate.
+For more than a decade, they have been available from a company called GrillGrate.
 Aluminum is a superior conductor of heat and these cooking grates are made of a thick, solid configuration of this metal.
 They heat very quickly and transfer that heat more efficiently than any other cooking material.
-They are available in a wide range of sizes that fit most popular gas and charcoal grills as well as a number of smokers and pellet grills.
+You can find these cooking grates available in a wide range of shapes and sizes that fit the most popular gas and charcoal grills on the market.
+They are also a great solution for increasing the searing capabilities of smokers and pellet grills.
+You will also find these grates used by some of the top steak competition cooks.
 For the typical gas grill, the cost is around $150USD for a full set.

 Shop for Anodized Aluminum Grill Grates

 Stainless Steel Rod